Zerodaesin/Over-The-Wire/README.md

 ![image](https://user-images.githubusercontent.com/113439757/192812957-bc034ea8-086b-4817-addd-fa91b2f5b940.png)

 Are there other ways to arrive at our answer?
 Absolutely!
-The one above is probably the most beginner friendly, but if you know already how to tie commands together with the pipe symbol "|" then you could also do something like "find * | cat *" to arrive at the same answer
+The one above is probably the most beginner friendly, but if you know already how to tie commands together with the pipe symbol "|" then you could also do something like "find * | cat * " to arrive at the same answer.
+The same would apply to "du * " or "file -f readme".
+Learning multiple ways to perform a task is critical to

 Use the same method to log into level 1 as you did level 0.